Zod-/InstaSynchP-TrimWall-Command/README.md

 Name
 -----
-`'trimwall` - Trim a users wall down to the specified time
+`'trimwall` - Trim the wall of all or the specified users to a time limit.

 Synopsis
 --------